-A chemical spill or explosion could be caused by various factors [1].
-When the air-fuel combination is flammable, external causes like earthquakes, material flaws, and others may indirectly cause leakage and fire after meeting [16, 17].
-The two primary hazards posed by the leak chemical are fire or explosion and the possibility of harming living things by inhaling the toxic vapor.
-Figure 1 explained how a fuel tank leak could spread and cause an explosion or fire [18, 19].
+A range of factors [1] could cause a chemical spill or explosion.
+With the flammable air-fuel combination, external causes like earthquakes, material flaws, and other issues may indirectly cause leakage and fire [16, 17].
+The two primary hazards posed by the leaked chemical are fire or explosion and the possibility of harming living creatures by inhaling the toxic vapor.
+Figure 1 explains how a fuel tank leak could spread and cause an explosion or fire [18, 19].

-Fig.1.
-Hazard of explosion or fire in storage tanks
+Fig. 1.
+Explosion or fire risk in storage tanks